Coley and his wife weren’t worried about money, making ends meet, or how they’d pay for retirement.

-In the years since they took their leap of faith, Coley and his wife have welcomed a new member into their family (their third child was born in Panama City), they’ve started businesses, including a school in the area where they’re living because no international school existed anywhere nearby and, as Coley explains, “we got tired of homeschooling the kids,” and now they’re preparing to launch a sustainable community, to create a place where like-minded folks can work together to build the lives and the futures they want.
+In the time since they took their leap of faith, Coley and his wife have welcomed a new member into their family (their third child was born in Panama City), they’ve started businesses, including a school in the area where they’re living because no international school existed anywhere nearby and, as Coley explains, “we got tired of homeschooling the kids,” and they’ve launched a sustainable community, a place where like-minded folks can work together to build the lives and the futures they want.

 “’Boy, Coley, you’ve figured this out.
 Do you think I could do it, too?
 Do you think my family and I could make that kind of a move, too?’

 “There’s so much unhappiness and uncertainty in the United States right now, especially in D.C.
 I think people in that part of the country are at the epicenter of a growing recognition that things are out of control.

 “What I realized years ago was that nobody was going to get things back under control anytime soon.
 Our only choice, each of us, is to take control of our own lives.
 I say this to friends and clients back in D.C. today, and they agree.
 They see this truth as well as I do.
 But they’re scared, intimidated.

 “I understand.
 I was scared, too, when the realization first set in for me.”

 Coley is an impressive, resourceful, resilient guy.
 Lief and I are looking forward to getting to know him better and appreciate the opportunity he’s presented to work together as he continues to develop his vision for how to help folks like him opt out and start over, in Panama and beyond, just like he did.